google/mug/README.md

 `exponentialBackoff()`, `timed()` and `randomized()` are provided out of the box for convenience purpose only.
 But at the end of the day, backoffs are just old-school boring `List`s.
 You can create the List in any way you are used to.
 For example, there isn't a `uniformDelay()` in this library, because there is already `Collections.nCopies(n, delay)`.

-Or, to concatenate two different backoff strategies together (first uniform and then exponential), the Stream API has a good tool for the job:
+Or, to concatenate two different backoff strategies together (first uniform and then exponential), the Java 8 Stream API has a good tool for the job:
 ```java
 new Retryer()
     .upon(RpcException.class,